 Pacific Project is an annual trip for high school students that educates participants on New Zealand’s relationship with the Pacific.
 It combines a week at the prestigious UN Youth Australia National Conference with an educational study tour to Vanuatu.
-Ten high school students from around New Zealand will be chosen to participate.
+Twelve high school students from around New Zealand will be chosen to participate.

 The announcement of the Pacific Reset exemplifies the importance of fostering our relationship with our Pacific neighbours.
 UN Youth is taking part in the Pacific Reset by teaching our youth the importance of remaining connected to the Pacific.